dionno/apidocs/source/includes/_getting_started.md

 	 -X GET "https://apps.nutcache.com/webapi/customers?limit=10&page=2
 ```

 API responses that return a list of objects, such as Projects, Customers or Time Entries are paginated.
 To scroll through the pages, add the parameter page to the query string.
 The page number starts with 1.
 By default, the number of objects returned per page is 10 and is limited to 100.
-For example, if you'd like to retrieve the Time Entries from 11 to 20 use,

 ## Rate Limit

 A rate limit of 20 000 api calls per API key is allowed.

-If you go over these limits, nutcache will start returning a HTTP 429 Too Many Requests error, and a Retry-After HTTP header containing the number of seconds until you can retry.
+If you go over this limits, Nutcache will start returning a HTTP 429 Too Many Requests error, and a Retry-After HTTP header containing the number of seconds until you can retry.

 `HTTP/1.1 429 Too Many Requests`
 `Retry-After: 30`

 <aside class="warning">
 	There is a also a burst limit of 5 api calls per second and 200 per minute.
 </aside>